 So are there any negative aspects to genetic testing which you should consider before moving forward?
 While the parents I asked overwhelming found their experience to be positive, I did speak with one mother, who wished to remain anonymous, who regretted the decision to get genetic testing for their son.
 I feel that her story contained three general negative aspects which could happen to anyone, so I will break it down into those elements.

 Pressure Tactics– The mother I spoke with said that she and her husband were skeptical that genetic testing would gain any benefit for their son.
-They felt that his needs were being met through his current therapies and that an additional label would change anything.
+They felt that his needs were being met through his current therapies and that an additional label wouldn’t change anything.
 The geneticist pushed for testing, saying that if a microdeletion was found, they would do additional heart and kidney testing because defects were associated with the most likely microdeletion.
 When asked if they could simply do the additional noninvasive tests now, the geneticist said that no referrals would be made without genetic testing results.
 However, once the testing came back indicating a microduplication, the geneticist said that since the boy was generally healthy and had no indications that other organs were involved there was no need for additional testing.
 As this was the sole reason testing was agreed to, the mother was understandable angry at how the geneticist had manipulated them.

 Labeling– While most parents find that having a confirmed diagnosis opens the door to more therapies for their child, sometimes the opposite can be true.
 The anonymous mother told me that when they had a referral for a possible minor issue for her son, the specialist refused to order a simple test, saying that her son’s microdeletion explained everything, therefore there was no need to pursue the issue further.
 Many parents will face similar battles if they advocate for therapies for their child which professionals characterize as pointless because they think the child will not progress any further due to the limitations of their diagnosis.
 The positive side to this is that for parents who have been exhausted by constant therapy sessions, a diagnosis can give them permission to feel that it is okay to stop or take a break from therapies which did not seem to help their child progress.